kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 		- He asked why we were here, I introduced us as Lady Drakesbane's entourage.
 		- Told us about Maghaven's history, used to be more about arcane arts, but they've been sidelined.
 		- I suggested we talk more over dinner, he seemed excited.
 Doesn't think it would be wise to meet at his abode, wants to meet at the clocktower at 7pm.
+	- Rest of the meeting - the rebels want to pursue peace with the beastmen.
+	- I asked what Sabine knows of Lucious Grubb, says he's a pig, thinks highly of himself.
+Long line of sorcerers.
+Rude, boisterous.
+More interested in their name/history than the rebellion themselves.
+Losing glory.
+		- I asked where she stands.
+Agnes is a bit much, but she's all that keeps the city safe.
+She thinks strategically, Agnes is the better bet.
+The Dominion doesn't take prisoners, kill all.
+		- She doesn't know how she creates them.
+She does know where her primary warehouse is done.
+The nobles fund her/give materials.
+		- I asked if we could swing by the warehouse, said Lady Drakesbane was interested.
+She said she'd give us the location but didn't want to cause any trouble.
+			- Molly can assist us with access to whatever we need.
+-